 You’ll likely only have access to an outside cold tap, making it difficult to have a wash beyond your hands and face.
 Biodegradable hygiene wipes are the order of the day and perfect for staying clean where it matters!
 I promise, after a day you won’t care what you look or smell like!
 But don’t forget to use purified water to clean your teeth.

 Once you’re up and dressed, pack your bag ready for a quick departure after breakfast.
 Pack your essentials in your day pack and the rest in your backpack.
 Head to the dining room where your guide will give you a menu with a choice of yummy breakfast options.

-Avoid porridge unless you like it very runny!
-Instead, try a pancake, muesli-fruit-yogurt or our Team Nepalorama favourite – plain Tibetan bread with an omelette, or fried Tibetan bread with honey.
+Try a pancake, muesli-fruit-yogurt or our Team Nepalorama favourite – plain Tibetan bread with an omelette, or fried Tibetan bread with honey.
 Enjoy with a cup of tea or coffee (if you’re a coffee snob, ask for tea!).
 There’s no hanging around.
 We get started straight after breakfast.
 Make sure you’ve got enough water and add your purification tablet so it’s ready when you need it!